The quantum duality principle

 The second one is $ \, F[[\gerg]] := {U(\gerg)}^* \, $, \, the linear dual of $ U(\gerg) \, $), endowed with the weak topology.
-In any case, $ U(\gerg) $ identifies with the {\sl topological dual\/} of $ F[[\gerg]] $, i.e.~the set of all $ k $--linear continuous maps from $ F[[\gerg]] $ to $ k $, the latter taken with the discrete topology; similarly $ \, F[[\gerg]] = {U(\gerg)}^* \, $ is also the topological dual of $ U(\gerg) $ if we take on the latter space the discrete topology: in particular, a (continuous) biduality theorem relates $ U(\gerg ) $ and $ F[[\gerg]] $, and evaluation yields a natural Hopf pairing among them.
+In any case, $ U(\gerg) $ identifies with the {\sl topological dual\/} of $ F[[\gerg]] $, i.e.~the set of all $ \Bbbk $--linear continuous maps from $ F[[\gerg]] $ to $ \Bbbk $, where $ \Bbbk $ is given the discrete topology; similarly $ \, F[[\gerg]] = {U(\gerg)}^* \, $ is also the topological dual of $ U(\gerg) $ if we take on the latter space the discrete topology: in particular, a (continuous) biduality theorem relates $ U(\gerg ) $ and $ F[[\gerg]] $, and evaluation yields a natural Hopf pairing among them.
 Now assume $ \gerg $ is a {\sl Lie bialgebra\/}: then $ U(\gerg) $ is a {\sl co-Poisson Hopf\/} algebra, $ F[[\gerg]] $ is a topological {\sl Poisson\/} Hopf algebra, and the above pairing is compatible with these additional co-Poisson and Poisson structures.
 Further, the dual $ \gerg^* $ of $ \gerg $ is a Lie bialgebra as well, so we can consider also $ U(\gerg^*) $ and $ F[[\gerg^*]] $.